Teja291105/EX-02-Cross-Platform-Prompting-Evaluating-Diverse-Techniques-in-AI-Powered-Text-Summarization/README.md

 ## **Algorithm**

-Step 1: Select the Article
+# Step 1: Select the Article

 Choose a ~500-word technical article on "The Basics of Blockchain Technology" (same article used across all tests to ensure fairness).

-Step 2: Define Prompting Techniques
+# Step 2: Define Prompting Techniques

-Zero-shot: "Summarize the following article in under 150 words."
+*Zero-shot*: "Summarize the following article in under 150 words."

-Few-shot: Provide 2–3 example summaries of different short texts, then ask for the blockchain article summary.
+*Few-shot*: Provide 2–3 example summaries of different short texts, then ask for the blockchain article summary.

-Chain-of-thought: "Summarize the article step by step: first extract key ideas, then condense them into a coherent summary."
+*Chain-of-thought*: "Summarize the article step by step: first extract key ideas, then condense them into a coherent summary."

-Role-based: "You are an educational content curator for undergraduates.
+*Role-based*: "You are an educational content curator for undergraduates.
 Write a clear, simple summary of this article."

-Step 3: Run Across AI Platforms
+# Step 3: Run Across AI Platforms

 Input the same article and prompts into ChatGPT, Gemini, Claude, Copilot.

 Collect 16 summaries (4 prompting techniques × 4 platforms).

-Step 4: Evaluation Metrics
+# Step 4: Evaluation Metrics
 Evaluate each summary using:

 Accuracy – Fidelity to original content (measured by expert or rubric).